Tanhaiyan: Plot

-Sid and Avantika reunite after sorting out their problems.
+Meanwhile, Sid and Avantika reunite after sorting out their problems.
 On the engagement day of Haider and Meera, Haider notices Meera's earrings and recognizes them as his mother's, which were owned by Raza.
 Haider unlocks Raza's laptop, which was in his possession, by typing Meera's birthdate, and the laptop opens with a picture of Meera as the wallpaper.
 Shattered, he leaves the venue for London without any explanation, leaving Meera heartbroken.

 Months later, Meera and Haider are still not over each other.
 Meera decides to go abroad for work and visits Avantika, who tells her about Raza.
-Meera remembers how she knows Raza who worked with her but she never knew that he was silently in love with her.
+Meera remembers how she knows Raza whom she had worked with but never knew that he was silently in love with her.
 He proposed to her once but, because they had barely even spoken, Meera took it as a practical joke and jokingly said yes.
 She concludes that he might have committed suicide since he was lonely after she stopped working after her parents' death, realizing Meera was not serious.
-She received the earrings as a gift, but she never knew who sent them.
+She received the earrings as a gift from Raza during her parents' funeral, but she never knew who sent them.

 Meanwhile, Raza's mother, now aware of the situation, explains to Haider that Meera has no part in Raza's death.
-Upon hearing this, he decides to reunite with her.
-On the night before Meera's flight to New York, she visits Haider's house where they first met and reminisces all their moments when he finds an emotional Haider standing there.
+On the night before Meera's flight to New York, she visits Haider's house where they first met and reminisces all their moments when he finds an emotional Haider standing there who apologizes to her and they confess their love to each other.
 They reunite and hug passionately.